dib-lab/2015-khmer-wok1-ec/2015-wok-error-correction.rst

   multiple sequence alignment approach described in `Jonathan Dursi's blog post
   <http://simpsonlab.github.io/2015/05/01/understanding-poa/>`__ is
-  going to prove relevant to use.
+  going to prove relevant to us.

 * The error corrector Coral `(Salmela and Schroder, 2011)
   <http://www.ncbi.nlm.nih.gov/pubmed/21471014>`__ bears a strong
-  resemblance to graphalign in its approach to error correction.
+  philsophical resemblance to graphalign in its approach to error correction, if you think of a De Bruijn graph as a kind of multiple-sequence alignment.

 If you know of more, please add references below, in the comments - much appreciated!